-Some basic questions to ask about morning sickness include:
+Some questions to ask about morning sickness include:

 - Will I have nausea and vomiting throughout my pregnancy?

-- Are there any medications I can take to help with my symptoms?
+- Is there medicine I can take to help with my symptoms?

 - Does morning sickness pose any risk to my baby?

 Don't hesitate to ask other questions you have.

 What to expect from your doctor

-- How severe are your symptoms?
-Are you able to keep food down?
+- How bad are your symptoms?
+Can you keep food down?

 - Do you notice certain triggers for your nausea or vomiting?

-- Do you experience your symptoms at certain times during the day or all the time?
+- Do your symptoms occur at certain times of the day or all the time?

 - Does anything make you feel better?